flexivrobotics/flexiv_tdk/license_generator/apply_for_license.md

 > [!NOTE]
 > The feature id is a unique identifier and is bound to your computer hardware.
 You CANNOT use your license and run flexiv_tdk on other devices.
 Please generate feature_id and use license on the same computer.
 3. After received the license package, extract the zip package and put the .lic, .signature and .json file to a safe directory.
-For example, a new folder named ``omni_license`` under your home directory.
+For example, a new folder named ``tdk_license`` under your home directory.
-4. Parse the path of omni_licenseCfg.json file when construct tdk class in your code.
+4. Parse the path of xxx_licenseCfg.json file when construct TDK class in your code.